 The Vagus nerve influences multiple bodily functions

 The reason our bodies create inflammation is to keep us safe from bacterial and viral invaders or anything that should not enter the body.
 When someone develops chronic inflammation, it can lead to several autoimmune diseases and other issues.

 - Heart and cardiovascular disease

-It is not well known that our mood is largely affected by our gut health!
+It is not well known that our mood is primarily affected by our gut health!
 There are many serotonin receptors located in the gut.
-Serotonin is a neurotransmitter that influences our feeling of well being and happiness as well as regulating a number of other vital areas.
+Serotonin is a neurotransmitter that influences our feeling of well being and happiness as well as regulating several other vital areas.

-The VN is the direct link between the brain and the gut microbiome, making it the single most important communication pathway regarding digestion, nutrient status and the ever changing population of bacteria, viruses, yeast, parasites and worms that live within the digestive tracts.
+The VN is the direct link between the brain and the gut microbiome, making it the most critical communication pathway regarding digestion, nutrient status, and the ever-changing population of bacteria, viruses, yeast, parasites, and worms that live within the digestive tracts.

-So if we can keep our gut healthy by getting the right bacteria, and creating the perfect conditions then our Vagus nerve should be able to operate to it optimum level.
+If we can keep our gut healthy by getting the right bacteria, and creating the perfect conditions, then our Vagus nerve should be able to operate to its optimum level.

 Which foods should we or shouldn't we eat?

 A diet high in refined sugars and processed foods is harmful to the brain.
 In addition to worsening your body's regulation of insulin, they also promote inflammation and oxidative stress.
 Multiple studies have found a correlation between a diet high in refined sugars and impaired brain function — and even a worsening of symptoms of mood disorders, such as depression.

 Fortunately, the expanding field of nutritional psychiatry is finding there are many consequences and correlations between what you eat, how you feel, and how you ultimately behave, but also the kinds of bacteria that live in your gut.